Last Updated on May 31, 2023 by Dr Gustavo Assatourians DDS

-- In babies up to twelve months brush teeth daily, with a soft brush and without toothpaste.
+- In babies, up to twelve months brush their teeth daily, with a soft brush and without toothpaste.

 - In children from twelve to twenty-four months is advisable to start getting an adequate duration of brushing up to 2 minutes, always under adult supervision.

 - From 18 months can begin to include a small amount of paste, the size of a grain of rice.